 To add insult to injury, the home plate umpire Tim Timmons and first base umpire Bill Welke met and called a strike on Culberson.
 Braves manager Brian Snitker completely lost it and came out of the dugout as hot as could be.
 He used a few four-letter words and got ejected from the game.

 The Braves rallied around the injury, too.
-After everything cleared up, they scored four runs that inning and nine total in three innings to win 10-1 at Nationals Park to keep control of the NL East before postseason play begins next month.
+After everything cleared up, they scored four runs that inning and nine total in three innings to win 10-1 at Nationals Park to keep control of the NL East before postseason play began.

 The Braves’ Charlie Culberson, who has played for the San Francisco Giants, Colorado Rockies, Los Angeles Dodgers, and Atlanta is very well-liked in the clubhouse and a solid utility man on the baseball diamond.
-Let’s hope for a speedy recovery because that did not look good.
-That hit by pitch under the right eye on the cheekbone is a scary moment you don’t wish on anyone.
+The good news is he made a full recovery despite being hit under the right eye on the cheekbone.
+He’s playing for the Braves in 2020.